Davidson Center is a splendid archaeological park near the Western Wall, with findings from different periods. Let’s begin our visit!

 And you can find there a Byzantine house (with many rooms) from the 6th century.

 The builders used remains of earlier structures.
 The floors were covered by simple mosaics and ceilings made from planks of wood.

 How Much Time a visit to Davidson Center takes?

 As mentioned above, the tour takes about one and a half hours.
 Our visits usually take a little more than two hours.
 And according to Google: “People typically spend 1-3 hours here”.
 So I guess a typical visit will take around two hours.

-If you love archeology, history, or curious to see how people lived during the Second Temple period, this is the place.
+If you love archeology, history or curious to see how people lived during the Second Temple period, this is the place.
 The only downside of the Davidson Center is its complexity.
-But this complexity exists in every site which rebuilt many times.
+But this complexity exists in every site which was rebuilt many times.
 Thus to understand better which layer you see, I suggest either joining a tour or read a good guide (like this one 😉 ).

 Moreover, you can buy a combined ticket to the City Of David and Jerusalem Archeological Park.